analogdevicesinc/msdk/Libraries/microROS/MICROROS.md

 ### First micro-ROS Application

 The MSDK includes a pre-built micro-ROS library and some micro-ROS examples.
 The best way to get started is with the ["ping-pong" application](../../Examples/MAX78000/micro-ROS/ping_pong/).
-This will validate that the micro-ROS agent and any micro-ROS application code can communicate correctly, and is a good application to introduce the basic concepts.
+This will validate that the micro-ROS agent and any micro-ROS application code can communicate correctly, and that the messages from our microcontroller firmware are accessible in the ROS network.
+It's a good application to get familiar with the basic concepts and tools.

 This section will use VS Code and the MAX78000FTHR to demonstrate the application's functionality.